Henry Tumukunde: Joining the NRA Guerrillas

 During his time at Makerere University, Tumukunde was involved in anti-government politics, which subsequently led to his joining of then rebels, the National Resistance Army, led by current Ugandan President Yoweri Museveni.
-Tumukunde was hounded by the government security services during his last year at the university and on completion, decided to join the Ugandan Bush War, along with two of his friends at the time, Major General Mugisha Muntu and Colonel Jet Mwebaze.
+Tumukunde was hounded by the government security services during his last year at the university and, on completion of his education, decided to join the Ugandan Bush War, along with two of his friends at the time, Major General Mugisha Muntu and Colonel Jet Mwebaze.

 Obote's security services at the time caught wind of their impending departure for the bush and mounted an attack on the NRA's transit house, a shop in the country's capital city, Kampala.
 It is said that Tumukunde alongside Muntu posed as shopkeepers, surviving what would have been sure torture and death.
 In the early stages of the war, Tumukunde was a machine gunner and eventually went on to become one of the senior officers in the rebel army, indicated by his senior number RA 0111.

 In 1984, during one of the bigger battles with the then Uganda army in Luweero District, Tumukunde was shot multiple times in his legs.
-The wounds were so major that it was thought he would not survive.
+The wounds were so serious that it was thought he would not survive.
 He was, however, smuggled out of the country to Nairobi and eventually to London, where he was operated on.